Tara YG Welty, licensed and nationally certified acupuncturist in Parkersburg, West Virginia

 • Licensed acupuncture practitioner, West Virginia Board of Acupuncture, 6/13 to present

-• Licensed acupuncture practitioner, Ohio Medical Board, 1/16 to present
+• Licensed acupuncture practitioner, Virginia Board of Medicine, 11/23 to present

-• Diploma of Acupuncture NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine), 1/15 to present
+• Diploma of Acupuncture NCBAHM (National Certification Board of Acupuncture and Herbal Medicine), 1/15 to present

 Teaching Experience